alibaba/spring-ai-alibaba/spring-ai-alibaba-graph/spring-ai-alibaba-graph-core/src/site/markdown/how-tos/streaming-tokens-without-langchain.md

 ## Define tools and a tool-calling node

-Next, set up the actual tool function and the node that will call it when the model populates a tool call:
+Next, set up the actual tool function and the node that will call it when the modelCOnfig populates a tool call:

 ```typescript